Ed94/gencpp/docs/Parsing.md

 * elif
 * endif
 * undef
+* pragma

-Just like with actual preprocessor, each directive # line is considered one preproecessor unit, and will be treated as one Preprocessor AST. *These ASTs will be considered members or entries of braced scope they reside within*.
+Each directive `#` line is considered one preproecessor unit, and will be treated as one Preprocessor AST. *These ASTs will be considered members or entries of braced scope they reside within*.
 All keywords except *include* are suppported as members of a scope for a class/struct, global, or namespace body.

 Any preprocessor definition abuse that changes the syntax of the core language is unsupported and will fail to parse if not kept within an execution scope (function body, or expression assignment).